lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 .. dropdown:: Metadata Thresholding

-    This can be used e.g. to remove blurry images, which equals choosing samples whose sharpness is over a threshold:
+    This can be used to remove e.g. blurry images, which equals selecting samples whose sharpness is over a threshold:

     .. code-block:: python